 Here, we take a look at a few of the best bait options for trapping rats:

-One bait option that is growing in popularity is the chocolate or nut butter formula lure.
+One bait option that is growing in popularity is the chocolate, nut butter, Meat Lovers formula lure.
 The lures have been scientifically developed to attract rats for a full month, and they are designed to remain stable in all weather conditions.
 That means you don’t have to check or re-bait your traps as often as most other options.
 Plus, they’re a non-toxic option, which means they’re safe around pets and birds.

-In many environments, chocolate or nut butter proves to be a great rat lure because it gives off such an attractive, distinctive aroma.
+In many environments, chocolate, nut butter or meat lovers proves to be a great rat lure because it gives off such an attractive, distinctive aroma.
 Rats don’t often encounter chocolate in rural settings and around suburban lawns, so they are instinctively drawn to it when they catch a whiff.

 Peanut butter makes an easy rat lure that most people already have in their pantry.
 A scoop or dollop of the spread can serve as a highly attractive bait, since it gives off an intriguing odor that rats easily detect.
 Another perk of peanut butter?
 It’s also a non-toxic option.